microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ## Introduction

-This proposes a set of HLSL APIs that enable the use of the hardware-accelerated vector/matrix operations described in [0029].
+This proposes a set of HLSL APIs that enable the use of the hardware-accelerated vector/matrix operations described in [Proposal 0029].

-[0029]: 0029-cooperative-vector.md
+[Proposal 0029]: 0029-cooperative-vector.md

 ## Motivation